diagrams/diagrams-doc/manual/diagrams-manual.rst

 >                  (circle 1.5 # fc purple)
 >           # showOrigin

+If you want to place two diagrams next to each other using the local origin of the *second* diagram, you can use something like `beside' = flip . beside . negateV`, that is, use a vector in the opposite direction and give the diagrams in the other order.

 Since placing diagrams next to one another horizontally and vertically is quite common, special combinators are provided for convenience.
 `(|||)` and `(===)` are specializations of `beside` which juxtapose